 - Soybean oil – All oils are low FODMAP, including soybean oil.
 There are no carbohydrates in oils, therefore no FODMAPs!

 - Soy lecithin – During the production of soybean oil, a byproduct called soy lecithin is made and gets used as an additive in many other food products.
 It is often added to food as an emulsifier.
-It is made of a combination of fat and oil, so thought to be low FODMAP (although not officially tested by Monash University yet).
+It is made of a combination of fat and oil, and used in small amounts, so is very likely low FODMAP.

 - Regular tofu – Regular tofu is made by coagulating soy milk and then pressing the remaining curds into a block.
 This removes a great deal of water from the block, which can also help to remove FODMAPs.
 Because galacto-oligosaccharides and fructans found in soy are water soluble, some of them also get drained off as the tofu is pressed.

 - Silken tofu – The production of silken tofu also starts in the same way.
 Soy milk gets coagulated, creating a soft and spongy block of tofu.
 However, the process stops there with silken tofu – none of the excess water gets drained off, meaning the high levels of FODMAPs also remain.